 Our technical range of expertise includes:

-FPA Patent Attorneys - our expertise in action
+Our expertise in action

 We act for an overseas-based multinational client and manage its Australian portfolio in an efficient manner, providing innovative filing strategies to take into account the intricacies of Australian practice.
 Where possible, we have taken advantage of differences between Australian patent law and that of the US and Europe to obtain broader and/or or stronger claims than in the US or Europe.